Supporting a New Generation of Art Critics

 Thursday, September 17, 6:00pm

-Free and open to the public,
+Free and open to the public, with registration

 Facilitated by Janet Heit and Seph Rodney